alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I am Heejong Bong.
-I am a fifth-year Ph.D. student in the [Department of Statistics and Data Sciences](http://stat.cmu.edu/), Carnegie Mellon University (CMU), Pittsburgh, Pennsylvania.
-Before I came to CMU, I received my B.S. in Mathematics from the [Department of Mathematics](http://www.math.snu.ac.kr/), Seoul National University, Seoul, Korea in 2017.
-I also worked as a drill instructor for 2 years (2013-2015) in Republic of Korea Air Force.
+I am a postdoctoral researcher in the Department of Statistics and Data Sciences, Carnegie Mellon University (CMU).
+My current research consists of three projects, in collaboration with Professors Robert E. Kass, Valérie Ventura, Larry Wasserman, Zhao Ren, Alessandro Rinaldo, and Arun Kuchibhotla.
+Please see the [projects](https://heejongbong.github.io/projects/) page for the current and previous research topics.
+I am on the 2022-23 job market and looking for faculty and postdoctoral positions.

-My thesis topic is discovering communication across brain regions from high-dimensional LFP recordings.
-I am addressing the high-dimensional time-series challenge with spatio-temporal methods, based on the matrix-variate graphical model and latent factor time-series models.
-In CMU, I am participating to NeuroStats lab group and advised by [Robert E. Kass](http://www.stat.cmu.edu/~kass/) and [Valerie Ventura](http://www.stat.cmu.edu/~vventura) on the Ph.D. thesis about Discovery of functional predictivity across brain regions from local field potentials.
+I received my Ph.D. in Statistics at CMU, advised by Professors Robert E. Kass and Valérie Ventura.
+My doctoral thesis developed and studied statistical methods of discovering communication across brain regions from neural recordings.
+I solved the high-dimensional challenge with latent factor time-series and matrix-variate Graphical models.
+Alongside the thesis, I was fortunate to collaborate with Professor Alessandro Rinaldo on the theoretical consistency of ranking from pairwise comparisons.

-I defended my thesis in July 6th, 2022 and looking for postdoctoral research positions starting F22.
+My research interests include spatiotemporal methods, graphical models, causal inference on time-series data, high-dimensional central limit theorem, and ranking from pairwise comparisons.